vladei/elm-tutorial-extended/README.md

 # elm-tutorial-extended

-I will try to implement the "Improvements" section of the [Elm tutorial](www.elm-tutorial.org "Elm tutorial").
+I will try to implement the "Improvements" section of the [Elm tutorial](https://www.elm-tutorial.org "Elm tutorial").
-The features will be implemented are :
+The features that will be implemented are :

 * ~~Add player~~
 * ~~Delete players~~